tsung-wei-huang/DtCraft/README.md

 <img src="https://github.com/twhuang-uiuc/DtCraft/blob/master/logo.jpg" width="50%">

 # What's DtCraft?
 DtCraft is a modern C++-based programming engine to streamline cluster computing.
 It offers a new powerful programming model called *stream graph* to describe a parallel and distributed workload in terms of streams.
-Once an application is cast into this framework, the kernel transparently performs the job execution, process communication, and concurrency controls for you.
-You don't have to worry about DevOps and can focus on high-level development.
+Once an application is cast into this framework, the kernel transparently performs job distribution for you.
+You don't have to worry about system programming and can focus on high-level development!

 |![](http://dtcraft.web.engr.illinois.edu/images/stream_graph.jpg)  |  ![](http://dtcraft.web.engr.illinois.edu/images/stream_graph_code.png)|
 |---|---|

+# Targeted Users
+Whether you are application developers or domain-specific engineers, you can use DtCraft for:

+- Distributed computing
+- Event-driven programming
+- Network programming
+- Data stream processing

+People use DtCraft to scale out existing assets to create new values.

-# Design Goal
+# Design Goals
 The goal of DtCraft is to help you write simple, easy, and effective code at cluster scale.
 The example below demonstrates a simple application to run two programs on two machines sending each other a message.

 ```cpp